mattclarke/advent_of_code_23/README.md

 - Part 1: Extract the ticket information and use sets to calculate the number of wins.
 - Part 2: Cache the number of wins per hand during part 1.
 Use a list to keep track of the number of cards for each card type, then go through each card assigning wins until we reach the final card.

+Update: Part 2 is simpler than I thought: the number of cards never increases (reading fail), so much less code required.

 ## Day 5
 - Part 1: .
 - Part 2: .